mascah/cookiecutter-turbo-django/docs/0-introduction/why-this-template-cited.rst

 More importantly, the template establishes **architectural patterns** that scale:

 - Modular Django apps as domain boundaries
-- Event-driven communication between modules (in-memory bus that can grow to RabbitMQ/SNS)
+- Event driven communication between modules (in-memory bus that can grow to RabbitMQ/SNS)
 - Shared infrastructure separate from business logic
 - Clear conventions for adding new modules
 - Pathways to extraction when you outgrow the monolith